deltabeard/c_template/README.md

 * Make sure you have `gnumake.exe` in your PATH.
 * Execute `build_win.bat`.
 This batch file produces the variables required for a successful build on Windows NT platforms, and then passes them to GNU Make.

-# License
+## License

-Copyright (c) 2020 Mahyar Koshkouei
+Copyright (c) 2020 Mahyar Koshkouei<br/>
-Redistribution and use in source and binary forms, with or without modification, are permitted.
+Redistribution and use in source and binary forms, with or without modification, are permitted.<br/>
 THIS SOFTWARE IS PROVIDED 'AS-IS', WITHOUT ANY EXPRESS OR IMPLIED WARRANTY.
 IN NO EVENT WILL THE AUTHORS BE HELD LIABLE FOR ANY DAMAGES ARISING FROM THE USE OF THIS SOFTWARE.